0xlindberg/intune-my-macs/INTUNE-MY-MACS-DOCUMENTATION.md

 ### app-utl-001-swift-dialog (Package)

-Installs Swift Dialog package which is a dependency for our onboarding process.
+Installs Swift Dialog v2.5.6, a native macOS application for displaying rich, interactive dialogs.
+This is a required dependency for the visual onboarding experience that provides users with real-time progress feedback during device provisioning and application installation.

 **Source:** `apps/app-utl-001-swift-dialog.pkg`
 **Settings:** 5